 A Timeline of Our Progress

-Atlanta Land Trust (ALT) was developed as a way to ensure access to long-term housing affordability in Atlanta.
-Since its inception, the organization has worked with City leaders, developers and planners to secure and preserve affordable housing options for residents of Atlanta.
+The Atlanta Land Trust was created to ensure long-term housing affordability in Atlanta.
+Since then, we’ve partnered with city leaders, developers, and planners to secure and preserve affordable housing for local residents.

 Engaged Burlington Associates to assist with a Strategic Board Retreat – as a result, the ALTC Board of Directors outlined the necessary steps to move forward in detail as a framework